Thunberg Labels COP26 failure As Youth Demand Action - UrduPoint

 Thunberg Labels COP26 'failure' As Youth Demand Action

-Thunberg said that pledges from some nations made during COP26 to accelerate their emissions cuts amounted to little more than "a two-week long celebration of business as usual and 'blah, blah, blah'."
-"It is not a secret that COP26 is a failure," she told the thousands of people gathered at the protest.
+Thunberg said pledges from some nations made during COP26 to accelerate their emissions cuts amounted to little more than "a two-week long celebration of business as usual and blah, blah, blah".

+"It is not a secret that COP26 is a failure," she told the thousands of people at the protest.

 "This is no longer a climate conference.
 This is now a global greenwashing festival."
 Delegates from nearly 200 countries are in Glasgow to hammer out how to meet the Paris Agreement goals of limiting temperature rises to between 1.5 and 2 degrees Celsius.